 Now look at the other side of picture – there are lots of ways to manage PMS.
 Even if you can’t totally fix it, it’s nice to know you have the power to help yourself.
 These tips might help you:

-- Eat healthy foods like whole grains, fruits, and vegetables.
+- Eat healthy foods like whole grains, fresh fruits, and vegetables.

 - Try to get enough calcium from foods (think dairy, green leafy vegetables).

-- Work to lower stress.
-Track your moods and symptoms in a journal.
+- Track your moods and symptoms in a journal.
+Use different techniques to deal with stress.

 Try over-the-counter pain relievers like Ibuprofen.
-Be sure to follow the dosing instructions exactly as per the doctor’s instructions.
+Be sure to follow the dosage instructions exactly as per the doctor’s instructions.

-Talking with a mental health counselor can help you to develop new skills to overcome challenges.
-If you have notes about your symptoms, bring it to the doctor /therapist.
+Talking with a mental health counsellor can help you to develop new skills to overcome challenges.
+If you have notes about your symptoms, bring them to the doctor /therapist.
 Plan ahead about the questions you want to ask.
 That way you’ll get the best help from your doctor.

 Once your period starts, there are certain hygiene measures that every girl should take.
 Here are a few important ones: